fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 ### "SS" is the Key Combo For "Save Game" (Phoebus)

 Yes, that's a Nazi reference.
-You're about to enter a town where you're going to fight enemies called *Stosstrupen*, for fuck's sake, and if that isn't an intentional reference on the part of the developers, I don't know what is.
+You're about to enter a town full of enemies called *Stosstrupen*, for fuck's sake, and if that isn't an intentional reference on the part of the developers, I don't know what is.

 > **Game Note:** If you're feeling beefy and want to collect some better weapons before you take on Mystalvision, I recommend skipping forward to the [second Guard Bridge](#were-on-the-road-to-nowhere-guard-bridge-2) and raiding the guards' barracks.
 That's totally out of order, though.